 There is a rare side effect of severe allergic reaction, but that’s present for many OTC acne treatments and not necessarily unique to adapalene.

 It’s notable that adapalene’s FDA label contains no “black box” warning, which is the most severe category of warning related to side effects, and indicates a potential life-threatening side effect.
-Many prescription medications we’ve reviewed on Illuminate Health unfortunately carry such a warning.
+Many pharmaceutical medications we’ve reviewed on Illuminate Health unfortunately carry such a warning.

-Adapalene Vs. Tretinoin
+Adapalene vs. Tretinoin

 Tretinoin is one of the most common prescription medications for treating acne, both as a standalone treatment and as an active ingredient in custom formulations like those sold by Curology, so patients are often curious about whether adapalene or tretinoin is more effective.